 Chateau Saint Pierre is owned by the Lavaux family.
-The estate has belonged to the same family since the 1940’s.
-Chateau Saint Pierre in Pomerol is not exactly a household name.
+The estate has belonged to the same family since the 1940s.
+Because the property is relatively new, Chateau Saint Pierre in Pomerol is not exactly a household name.

-Located in good terroir, you can see the chateau and vineyards from Chateau La Fleur Petrus, or should I say the location of the previously named La Providence estate, as Saint Pierre is exactly across the road.
+The vineyard is located in good terroir.
+In fact, you can see the chateau and vineyards from Chateau La Fleur Petrus, or should I say the location of the previously named La Providence estate, as Saint Pierre is exactly across the road.

 You can see the famous Pomerol church from the Saint Pierre vineyards as well.
 Madame Francois de Lavaux is the owner and person in charge of Chateau Saint Pierre today.

-The combination of good terroir and the lack of consumer awareness was probably responsible for the decision by Madame Madame Francois de Lavaux to bring in the team of Stephane Derenoncout starting with the difficult 2014 vintage to help with the wine making and vineyard management.
+The combination of good terroir and the lack of consumer awareness was probably responsible for the decision by Madame Madame Francois de Lavaux to bring in the team of Stephane Derenoncourt starting with the difficult 2014 vintage to help with the winemaking and vineyard management.

 Chateau Saint Pierre Vineyards, Terroir, Grapes, Winemaking

-The grapes are whole berry fermented.
-Malolactic fermentation takes place in barrel.
+To produce the wine, the grapes are whole berry fermented.
+Malolactic fermentation takes place in barrels.
 The wine is aged in an average of 60% new, French oak barrels.
-There is a second wine, La Fleur de St.-Pierre.
+There is a second wine, previously sold as La Fleur de St.-Pierre.
+Today, the second wine is called, II du Chateau Saint Pierre.
 On average, the production of Chateau Saint Pierre Pomerol is slightly less than 1,000 cases of wine per vintage.

 When to Drink Chateau Saint Pierre, Anticipated Maturity, Decanting Time